 You’re ready to roll out your new online training course, but can you say the same for your staff?
-In this article, I’ll share 8 tips to get your employees ready and increase attendance rates in online training.
+In this blog, I’ll share eight tips to get your employees ready and increase attendance rates in online training.

 Most people are resistant to change.
 Take the case of traditional training.
 Your employees are used to doing things a certain way, such as attending instructor-led courses and using a printed manual to soak up compliance knowledge.
 However, moving your training online offers a variety of benefits for everyone on the payroll.
 The secret is preparing your staff for the switch so that they reap the rewards, minus the stress.
 Here are eight tips to get your employees ready and achieve high attendance rates in online training.

 Managers are the first employees to approach about online training.
 Primarily because they are the ones who set the example and advocate online training to their subordinates.
 As such, it’s crucial to get managers on board as soon as possible so that they start building the excitement.
 It’s also wise to ask for their input throughout the eLearning course design process.
 They work directly with your staff daily, which means they’re in a unique position to reveal skill and performance gaps that warrant your attention.